OnArrow/recite_word/Lesson/Part 02/01/Lesson 01.md

    I've never paid any attention to the book on the shelf.
    ```

-4. `It's none of your business` 不关你的事
+4. `it's none of your business` 不关你的事

    ```
    You had better get outside, it's none of your business.